 - To update your online web and blog content, you may have embraced an easy-to-administer and access online content management system.

-It does get complicated because all of these digital technologies need to be coordinated.
+It gets complicated because all of these digital technologies need to be coordinated.

 Thinking about your marketing technology stack - and depicting that visually - means you have an opportunity to step back and think about all of your digital tools, organize them in a way that makes sense and that, ideally, delivers value to prospects and customers.
 That process may even help you identify gaps or duplications in your stack.

-And, then, thanks to the Stackies, you get to learn about other organizations' stacks and their logic for selecting and organizing their own digital tools because all of the entries are shared (see 21 marketing technology stacks shared in The Stackies).
+And, then, thanks to the Stackies, you get to learn about other organizations' stacks and their logic for selecting and organizing their own digital tools because all of the entries are shared (see 21 marketing technology stacks shared in The Stackies for the 2015 submissions).

 Simple Marketing Now's 2018 Marketing Stack

 Here is Simple Marketing Now's 2021 Marketing Stack.

 I've eliminated tools, consolidated others, and added a few new ones.
 Some tools dropped off because they weren't necessary in the past year.
 Finally, I rearranged the layout to reflect: